Gerrygames/ClientViaVersion/README.md

 This plugin may cause problems with anti cheat plugins.

 **Known informations for some servers**
-Plugin is not allowed and does yield in an automatical ban on:
+Plugin is not allowed and does yield in an automatic ban on:
 -timolia.de
--play.epicube.de
+-play.epicube.fr

 Plugin is allowed but an unban is not guaranteed **if** you get banned on:
 -gommehd.net